marcduiker/azure-functions-university/lessons/dotnetcore31/durable-functions/chaining/chaining-lesson-dotnet.md

 * Activity Functions: the basic workers that execute the single tasks scheduled via the Orchestrator Function.
 * Client Function: the gateway to the Orchestrator Function.
 The Client Function triggers the Orchestrator Function and serves as the single point of entry for requests from the caller like getting the status of the processing, terminating the processing etc.

-Let us assume the following simple execution sequence with two tasks triggered by an HTTP request:
+Let us assume the following simple execution sequence saying Hello to different cities with three tasks triggered by an HTTP request:

 ```csharp
 [FunctionName("E1_HelloSequence")]